 Ervin F. Rutley, 88, of Colton, New York died peacefully on Tuesday morning, June 25, 2019 at the Canton-Potsdam Hospital.
 His wife, Mary, and son, Gregory, were by his side.
 Ervin is known to most people by his childhood nickname, “Ike.”

-To send flowers in memory of Ervin F. "Ike" Rutley, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Ervin F. "Ike" Rutley, please visit our Heartfelt Sympathies Store.

 Ervin Fay Rutley was born on a farm in Lisbon, NY on May 16, 1931.
 His parents, Harold and Alice Marcellus Rutley, were Canadians who moved from farm to farm in the county until they owned two farms in the Town of Potsdam.
 The middle child, Ike was predeceased by his parents as well as siblings: Thorold, Leonard, Ilene, Helen, Ethel, William, and a half-brother Wesley Marselis.
 He sorely missed his beautiful calico Missy Katt who died this year.